The open smart grid platform core and admin functions for device management.

 WSDL:

-GetUpdateFirmwareResponse returns the device firmware versions that are on the device after calling the UpdateFirmware method.
-The response contains the DeviceIdentification and CorrelationUid which is received from the UpdateFirmware request.
+GetBundleResponse returns the result of the bundle requested with the Bundle method.
+The response contains the DeviceIdentification and CorrelationUid which is received from the Bundle request.

 All requests have similar response behaviour which is described in ResponseMessages.